Blind Source Separation of Single-Channel Mixtures via Multi-Encoder Autoencoders: Proposed method

 where $\|z^n\|_2^2$ represents the Euclidean norm of some encoding $z^n$ squared, the coefficient $\lambda_{\bm{z}}$ controls the penalty strength, and $h$ represents the size of the encoding (product of the channel size and spatial size).

-where the $\oplus$ operator represents concatenation along the appropriate dimension.
-As the final step of the encoding phase, the encodings $\bm{z}$ are concatenated either along the channel dimension for fully convolutional networks or along the width dimension for linear encodings to produce the input for the decoder $Z$.
+where the $\oplus$ operator represents concatenation along the channel dimension.
+As the final step of the encoding phase, the encodings $\bm{z}$ are concatenated along the channel dimension to produce the input for the decoder $Z$.
 One final important consideration for designing the encoders is choosing a proper encoding size.
 The size should not be so small as to prevent good reconstructions but also not so large that every encoder generalizes to the entire feature space rather than specializing. \paragraph{Decoder Design and Regularization} The proposed method uses a standard single decoder architecture $D_{\phi}$ parameterized by $\phi$, as described previously in \autoref{sec:mult-encoder autoencoders}, with input $Z$ such that the reconstruction $\hat{x} = D_{\phi}(Z)$.
 In this paper, two novel regularization techniques are designed for guiding the network toward conducting blind source separation.
-Other considerations include the use of weight normalization on the output layer and the use of group normalization.
+See \autoref{appendix: regularization} for more details about regularization for the proposed method.